Skip to content

 References

-Two senior referees — line manager or equivalent, plus an independent practitioner — submitted before the exam sitting.
+Two senior referees — line manager or equivalent, plus an independent practitioner — submitted before the assessment is scheduled.
+Referees corroborate both the artefacts and the essay submissions.

 Language

-Delivered and examined in English.
-Case-study material includes APAC regulator excerpts in original wording.
+Assessed in English.
+Assessment material includes APAC regulator excerpts in original wording.

 Using the designation